Tutorial to Build a REST-driven Search Component

 page.

-Verify dna-engine loaded properly by going into the
+Verify dna-engine loaded properly by going into the JavaScript console and entering the

 dna.info();